waiwera/waiwera/doc/user/methods.rst

 Primary variables
 =================

 Waiwera solves equation :eq:`discretised_conservation` for the thermodynamic state in each cell in the simulation mesh.
 The thermodynamic state in each cell is represented by a small set of 'primary variables', one for each conservation equation.
 The primary variables depend on the equation of state being used.
-The primary variables also depend on the phase conditions in the cell.
+They also depend on the phase conditions in the cell.

 For example, for non-isothermal pure water simulations, there is just one mass component (water) and one energy component, so two primary variables are needed to describe the thermodynamic state.
 For single-phase conditions we may use pressure and temperature as the primary variables.
 All other fluid properties (e.g. density, viscosity etc.) can be calculated from the primary variables.